jacques42/photobooth/README.md

 - Short button press (<= 2 sec) will trigger a photo in photobooth
 - Long button press (> 2 sec) will trigger a collage in photobooth.
 If in photobooth collage is configured with interruption, any subsequent button press will trigger the next collage picture.

-The button is disabled while photobooth executes a task.
-In the admin settings, set "Raspberry Pi Pin Number" to 0 (zero) for to disable this whole functionality.

 Check https://www.npmjs.com/package/rpio for additional settings required on the Pi